-Investors are always faced with several choices when choosing to invest in Australian properties.
+Investors are always faced with several choices when choosing to invest in Australia property.
 As Australian lifestyles and demographics change, buying an apartment ranks highly for investors looking to diversify their portfolio with a mixture of houses, townhouses and apartments.
-Let’s review what investors must consider when buying an off the plan apartment (also referred to as “pre-construction” apartments).
+Let’s review what investors must consider when buying an apartment (also referred to as “pre-construction” apartments).

 - Due Diligence on Developer: Imperative to conduct the due diligence on the developer to ensure ethics;

 - Target Tenant Metrics: Location, design and quality of the development needs to satisfy what your target tenant is looking for;

 - Attracting premium rental return: Floor plan and inclusions in brand new apartments can attract premium tenants compared to older less modern style apartments.

 - Check for oversupply: Research to ensure there is no potential for oversupply in the short term (too many apartments being built in one suburb).

 - Timing: Buy at the rising stage of the property cycle, not in a hot or peak market